johbot1/KotApp/CHECKPOINTS.md

 * **3.1 CSV Data Parsing:**
     * Implement a function to read and parse the CSV file into a list of mood journal data objects.
     * Handle potential errors during file reading and parsing.
-* **3.2 Data Aggregation:**
-    * Aggregate the data for the line graph (e.g., average mood over time).
-    * Provide functionality to filter the data.
-* **3.3 Graphing Library Integration:**
-    * Choose a JavaScript graphing library (e.g., Chart.js, Plotly.js).
-    * Include the library in the HTML page.
-    * Create a Ktor endpoint to provide the aggregated data as JSON.
-    * Use Javascript to fetch JSON data, and render the graph.
-* **3.4 Displaying the Graph:**
-    * Create a canvas element in the HTML page to display the graph.
-    * Use JavaScript to render the line graph using the parsed data.

 ## 4. Local Testing and Refinement